cjhdev/flora/readme.md

 There are many since Flora is a work in progress.

-- no way to authenticate gateways
 - no support for class B and C
 - no support for ABP
 - no support for rejoin
-- no feature for adding channel plans at run-time
 - retry confirmed data frames not handled correctly (server will drop duplicates)
-- additional channel plans available but not fully integrated with ADR
-- no feature for scheduling server to device management stuff
+- no feature for scheduling server to do device management stuff

 The list goes on.
 Planned improvements are in [todo.md](todo.md).